 The Company's operations are segmented on a regional basis and are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The chief operating decision maker who is responsible for allocating resources and assessing performance of the operating segments has been defined as the Chief Executive Officer.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, is Mega's Chief Executive Officer.